initc3/ic3-website/content/impact.md

 ## Startups Emerging from IC3

-- *Ava Labs, Inc.*: <a href="https://avalanchelabs.org">Ava Labs</a>, funded by Andresen-Horowitz, Metastable, Polychain, and others, is building a next generation blockchain platform that provides <a href="https://news.bitcoin.com/bch-avalanche-transactions-show-finality-speeds-10x-faster-then-ethereum/">unprecedented performance</a> and functionality.
+- *<a href="https://avalanchelabs.org">Ava Labs, Inc.</a>*: Ava Labs is funded by Andresen-Horowitz, Metastable, Polychain, and others, is building a next generation blockchain platform that provides <a href="https://news.bitcoin.com/bch-avalanche-transactions-show-finality-speeds-10x-faster-then-ethereum/">unprecedented performance</a> and functionality.
 - *<a href="https://bloxroute.com">bloXroute</a>*: bloXroute is a high performance blockchain infrastructure company, co-founded by IC3 members, that is building a fast networking layer for all blockchains.
 - *<a href="https://www.oasislabs.com"> Oasis</a>*: Oasis, founded by IC3 researchers, is seeking to support applications that use even the most <a href="https://www.nytimes.com/2018/10/20/technology/how-the-blockchain-could-break-big-techs-hold-on-ai.html">sensitive data without compromising privacy or performance</a>.
 It is funded by Andresen-Horowitz and others.
 - *<a href="https://www.cs.cornell.edu/~iddo/pisa.pdf">PISA Research</a>*: PISA research is developing tools and techniques for secure exchange of cryptographic assets.